How to integrate Helpwise MCP with CrewAI

 Add note to conversationTool to add a note to a conversation.

-Delete Helpwise ConversationTool to delete a conversation.
+Delete Helpwise ConversationAttempts to delete a conversation by ID from Helpwise.

-Delete MailboxTool to delete a mailbox.
+Delete MailboxTool to delete a mailbox by its unique identifier.

-Delete Helpwise MessageTool to delete a message.
+Delete Helpwise MessageAttempts to delete a message from Helpwise.

 Delete Helpwise NoteTool to delete a note from a conversation.